Bipartisan Infrastructure Law - Airport Terminals Program

 Large hub airports will receive up to 55 percent of the total funding, medium hub airports will receive up to 15 percent of the total funding, and small hub airports will receive up to 20 percent of the total funding.
 At least 10 percent of the total funding will go to non-hub and non-primary airports.

 The FAA will notify applicants either in writing or electronically.
-The Secretary of Transportation will announce a Notice of Intent to fund selected projects for Fiscal Year 2022 by July 2022.
+The Secretary of Transportation will also announce a Notice of Intent to fund selected projects.

 Direct all inquiries about applications to the appropriate Regional Office (RO) or Airports District Office (ADO) or contact the FAA BIL Team at 9-ARP-BILAirports@faa.gov.